janinewu/rcos-status-updates/spring_2019/week_11Final.md

 sidebar redesign (making it more colorful as well), the calender can look right.
 Also, I talked with Ada, and are thinging about adding colors to the school view and when we select a course (which color will match with the color in the calender).

 calender redesign with sidebar: hopefully can get the sidebar color to match the block color in the calender

 ![alt text](https://raw.githubusercontent.com/janinewu/rcos-status-updates/master/spring_2019/Screenshot%20from%202019-04-26%2015-34-23.png)

+This is my first time doing rcos and first time in yacs.
+I spent some time get yacs working and fix issues with getting it running properly.
+I learned many about html, css and ts this year.
+I haveb been working on implementing the exisitng logo (top left on the home page) and doing a school view redesign (make it a card style instead of a list style).

 home page: